First Published: 4th October 2018

 The Great News for All Readers Guide to British Comics Mergers

-With thanks to Michael Carroll, Steve Holland, David Moloney, Philip Rushton, Lew Stringer and many others
+With thanks to Michael Carroll, Phil Creighton, Steve Holland, Dr. Matthew Kilburn, David Moloney, Philip Rushton, Lew Stringer and many others